FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Simply put, these are extraordinary pieces of history I feel very fortunate to of experienced as glimmering art and a natural part of our landscape for years and years.
 I also feel fortunate I can go visit these ole’ friends whenever I want to take a stroll down memory lane.

 The Neon Museum is a fascinating and easy excursion to add to your visit here in Vegas, since it’s only an hour tour and very easy to fit into any schedule.

 For all these reasons is why I highly recommend visiting the Museum.
 Come out to see and learn how these historical gems helped shape the image of one of the most unique cities in the world.

-If you’ve been wanting to do Downtown, the Neon Museum is a great spot to visit while there either before or after dark, as they also have night tours where they light up seven of their major signs for that tour.
+If you’ve been wanting to do Downtown, the Neon Museum is a great spot to visit while there either before or after dark, as they also have night tours where they light up seven or so of their major signs for that tour.

-Another great way to do Downtown that can save you a little money is by buying a combo for both the Neon and Mob Museums.
+A great way to do Downtown that can save you a little money is by buying a combo for both the Neon and Mob Museums.

-Be aware if you have young children with you that a few of the 'street entertainers' on Fremont Street at night can get a little racy or raunchy.
+Be aware if you have young children with you that a few of the 'street entertainers' on Fremont Street can get a little racy or raunchy.
 It's geared for adult entertainment and might be a little too 'R' rated than you might want your kids to be around.